Basic course information

 Discussion Forum on Edstem.org

-- Find answers and ask questions on Edstem.org and for first-time access, join here: https://edstem.org/eu/join/YJ2hDS
+- Find answers and ask questions on Edstem.org.
+Join here.

-- Your EdStem post is given higher priority as opposed to your email, as other studys may learn from questions or have answer to your question.
+- EdStem posts are given priority as opposed to emails, as other students can follow and answer posted questions.
 If you know the answer to another student’s question, then please feel free to write your answer.

 OPTIONAL projects

 Students are encouraged to submit the two optional projects and have them assesed.
+This is an important source of feedback in this course.
 See more details here: Projects.

 Exam

-- Date: Saturday 20 December 2025 (see the DTU exam plan and your personal exam plan for more details)
+- Date: 28 May 2026 (see the DTU exam plan and your personal exam plan for more details).
+Place and time should be announced shortly before the exam period.

-- 4 hours written multiple choice questions exam (given digitally in both Danish and English)
+- 4 hours written multiple choice questions exam (given in both Danish and English).

-- Written works of reference are permitted: Please see the rules
+- Written works of reference are permitted: Please see the rules.
+In Spring 2026, only calculator model TI30XS/TI30XB is allowed.

-- Exam preparation café in the Library or the S-huset reading hall (læsesalen) from 10:00 to 16:00 on (Date TBA).
+- Exam preparation cafés in the library or the S-huset reading hall (læsesalen) will be scheduled prior to the exam.
 A TA will be present to help.

-- If you have any question regarding exams, then please contact [the study administration][HTTPS://www.inside.dtu.dk/en/undervisning/faglig/vejledningstilbud/studieadministration]
+- If you have any question regarding exams, then please contact the study administration.

 Re-Exam

-- Date: 27 May 2026 (see the DTU examination timetable) <!– * To register for the re-exam in the end of the 3-week period in June, you must fill in this form
+- To register for the re-exam in the end of the 3-week period in June, you must fill in a form that will open during the semester.

 Exam Structure and Assessment